Generic Behavior of a Measure Preserving Transformation: Generic behavior of a function in

 Assuming $\epsilon$ is small enough, $V_\epsilon\subseteq U$ since $\{V_{\frac{1}{n}}\}_{n=1}^\infty$ is a basis for open neighborhoods of $(f_0,g_0,h_0)$, and $\rho$ is less than $\frac{1}{k}$ on $V_\epsilon$.
 Hence, $E_k$ is not dense in $U$.
 Since $U$ is an arbitrary open subset of $L^0(\mu,\mathbb{T})^3$, $E_k$ is NWD. \end{proof} \begin{proof}[Proof of Theorem \ref{T1}] Theorem follows from Proposition \ref{P1} since

 \end{proof}

-It is noteworthy that a similar argument can be repeated to prove the following generalization of Theorem \ref{T1} for perfect topological groups.
-Recall that a topological space $G$ is perfect if every point $g\in G$ is a limit point of $G$.
-Note that if a topological space $G$ is perfect, then every non-empty open subset of $G$ is infinite (uncountable).
+It is noteworthy that a similar argument can be repeated to prove the following generalization of Theorem \ref{T1} for non-discrete Polish groups.
+Note that if a Polish space $G$ is non-discrete, then every non-empty open subset of $G$ is infinite (uncountable).